 a project by ingvartsen

-The Rural Doctor’s Housing project offers comfortable long term accommodation for both hospital staff and visiting medical researchers in Siem Pang village, Cambodia.
+The Rural Doctor’s Housing project, by Danish architecture studio Ingvartsen Architects, offers comfortable long term accommodation for both hospital staff and visiting medical researchers in Siem Pang village, Cambodia.

-Located on the banks of the Tonle Sekong river, the housing complex celebrates the unique opportunities which rural living can offer, such as solace from a hectic modern urban life, proximity to nature and a strong local community.
-The project will be undertaken in two phases—firstly the construction of a common house with adjoining residence (completed late 2019), followed by an additional three future homes.
+Located on the banks of the Tonle Sekong river, the project celebrates the unique opportunities which rural living can offer, such as solace from a hectic modern urban life, proximity to nature and a local community.
+The project will be undertaken in two phases: firstly, the construction of a common house with adjoining residence (completed late 2019), followed by three further homes.

 The site plan includes an access route for patients arriving by boat to the hospital as many of the surrounding villages are connected only by the river.
-Care was taken when laying out the buildings and elevated walkways so that no mature trees had to be felled for the construction of the project.
-It is hoped that once the site becomes occupied, residents will make use of the vegetated buffer zone between the homes and the access road as a kitchen garden.
+Care was taken when laying out the buildings and elevated walkways so that no mature trees are required to be felled during the construction.

-The height of the buildings above ground level (over 2.5m at certain points) was transcribed from a survey of the oldest buildings on the Tonle Sekong riverbank.
-This appreciation of the Cambodian vernacular had unexpected benefits—in September 2019, during the construction of the first phase of the project, the river level rose by 12m.
-Despite many local buildings being severely flooded, the Rural Doctor’s Housing project survived due the height of the pillar foundations.
+The height of the buildings (around 2.5m above ground level at certain points) was transcribed from a survey of the oldest structures on the Tonle Sekong riverbank.
+This appreciation of the Cambodian vernacular had unexpected benefits—in September 2019 the river level rose by over 12m, and, despite many local buildings being severely flooded, the project escaped damage due the height of the pillar foundations.

 Each 41m2 home includes a small kitchen, dining room, en suite, personal workspace and a private balcony.
-Orientation, shading and natural materials are among a range of passive design strategies used in the project to ensure inside spaces are comfortable and low maintenance in the hot, humid climate.
+Orientation, shading and natural materials are among a range of passive design strategies applied to ensure inside spaces are comfortable and low maintenance in the hot, humid climate.
 All openings have been designed specifically to screen for mosquitos and to allow for maximum cross-ventilation, eliminating the need for air conditioning.
 Openable louvred shutters provide privacy whilst maintaining natural light and ventilation indoors.